JasonParentEAB/tutorial/README.md

         self.assertTemplateUsed(response, 'organizations/create.html')
 ```

 Next, we follow the same steps for creating the URL, view, and template as we did for the home page.
-Create a new HTML file in the organization templates folder called create.
+Create a new HTML file in the *templates/organizations* folder called *create.html*.

 ```html
 <!-- organizations/templates/organizations/create.html -->